Mucklagh, County Offaly: Mill Field

 The Mill Field was the name given to a large field used for sports events in Mucklagh.
 Adjoining the field was St.Colman's National School, opened in 1953.
 When the school was extended in the 1980s, the section of the Mill Field fronting the main road was transferred to the school.

 The Mill Field was cultivated into a fine sports pitch and is now the home of Mucklagh Shamrocks GAA Club.

 The field got its name from a mill race which transected the field from Brocca road and extended across farmland to Charleville Estate.
 The mill race behind the houses between the Mill Field and Charleville Estate was closed over the 1960s/1970s.
 The path of the mill race is evident on the ordnance survey maps from the 1840s.

 Events

 Adjoining Mucklagh to the south is the townland of Screggan.
 The National Ploughing Championships took place in Screggan from 20 to 22 September 2016 with a record attendance.
 The event returned to Screggan again in September 2017 and 2018.
+It also took place in 2025.